jrdegbe/thamesthrive-api/docs/qa/do_i_need_license_for_saas.md

-# Do I need a commercial license to host Tracardi as SaaS?
+# Do I need a commercial license to host ThamesThrive as SaaS?

-Yes, to host Tracardi as a Software-as-a-Service (SaaS) platform and offer it to customers for sale, you will require a commercial license.
-This license allows you to go beyond in-house use and use Tracardi for commercial purposes, such as offering it as a service to external customers.
+Yes, to host ThamesThrive as a Software-as-a-Service (SaaS) platform and offer it to customers for sale, you will require a commercial license.
+This license allows you to go beyond in-house use and use ThamesThrive for commercial purposes, such as offering it as a service to external customers.